 KGF Vissers/edited by statmanjeff

 Chase's rheumatologist father is reportedly in town for an SLE conference.
 SLE stands for Systemic Lupus Erythematosus, an autoimmune disease.
 See more

-Dr. Chase says that the nodules in the respiratory tract cannot be accounted for anthrax which is followed by senior Chase telling the possibilities of sarcoidosis and multiple neurofibromatosis. in reality anthrax itself can produce hilar lymphadenopathy and press up on trachea (which is visible both in CT and as reddish nodules seen while inserting tube for respiration) and produce respiratory depression. there is no need of going to second diagnosis.
+Dr. Chase (younger) says that anthrax can't account for the nodules in the respiratory tract, which Dr. Chase (senior) follows by considering the possibilities of sarcoidosis and multiple neurofibromatosis.
+In reality anthrax itself can produce hilar lymphadenopathy and press up on the trachea (visible both in a CT scan and as reddish nodules seen while inserting a respiration tube) and produce respiratory depression.
+In the face of the obvious there is no need for a second diagnosis.
 See more